awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 Min value: 0

 **AfterContactWorkEndTimestamp**
-The date and time when the agent stopped doing After Contact Work for the contact\.
+The date and time when the agent stopped doing After Contact Work for the contact, in UTC time\.
 Type: String \(*yyyy*\-*mm*\-*dd*T*hh*:*mm*:*ss*Z\)

 **AfterContactWorkStartTimestamp**
-The date and time when the agent started doing After Contact Work for the contact\. status\.
+The date and time when the agent started doing After Contact Work for the contact, in UTC time\.
 Type: String \(*yyyy*\-*mm*\-*dd*T*hh*:*mm*:*ss*Z\)

 **ARN**